 Verena Vogler co-founded a research and development (R+D) department at McNeel Europe (2016) to participate in EU research projects that use Rhinoceros as a development platform for innovative technologies.
 As a doctoral candidate at the chair of Computer Science in Architecture at the Bauhaus-University Weimar, she develops a framework for artificial coral reef design combining nature-based design solutions, high precision underwater monitoring, and simulation.
 In ECOLOPES, she leads work-package 3, which focuses on the development and integration of the ECOLOPES platform architecture and the front-end tools in Rhinoceros.

 Luis E. Fraguada is a co-founder of the R+D department and plugin developer at McNeel Europe/ Asuni CAD.
 In academia, Luis has taught internationally computational design, and has been an AEC technology expert at the Institute for Advanced Architecture of Catalonia for over 10 years.
 In ECOLOPES, he focuses on the development of the front-end prototypes in Rhinoceros and Grasshopper.

 Ayman Moghnieh is an innovation and technology commercialization consultant with a Master’s degree in Computer Engineering from Texas A&M University.
 He joined the McNeel Europe R+D department in 2017 where he manages and develops McNeel’s contributions in EU projects.
 His contribution includes identifying and analysing innovative technologies for their technical and market values, and building value-chains to facilitate their incubation and commercialization.
-In ECOLOPES, he is involved in the design and development of the system architecture, and exploitation strategies.
+Ayman is the ECOLOPES technical manager and is involved in the design and development of the system architecture, and exploitation strategies.